jwoods7097/human-ai-teaming/README.md

 # Interdependencies in Human-agent teams
 This repository is the official implementation of Who is Helping Whom?
 Analyzing Inter-dependencies to Evaluate Cooperation in Human-AI Teaming.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+This is forked from https://github.com/liyang619/COLE-Platform.git.

 ## Requirements